 Find more onion recipes right this way.

-Feeling like you want to take it up a notch?
 Try making caramelized onions in your slow cooker.